RonenNess/BonEngine/README.md

 - Setting channel volume to 0 used to call StopChannel().
 Changed this behavior as setting sound volume to 0 is not the same as stopping it and have different use cases.
 - Refactored GFX effects wrapper and split into OpenGL wrapper and Effects wrapper.
 - Added method to render polygons.
-- Changed default flags to prefer OpenGL by default.
-- Changed default flags to enable effects by default.
 - Added rotation and origin to rectangles.

 ## In Memory Of Bonnie